J522/PasswordChecker/README.md

 The Api then sends bach a range of hashes that start with the first 5 characters allong with how many times they appear in the database.

-this list is then compared to the users password hash and if it is found this is reported to the user allong with the number of times it appears in the database.
+this list is then compared to the users password hash and if it is found this is reported to the user along with the number of times it appears in the database.